gw3g/runny-gauge/README.md

-# Shear viscosity in the quark-gluon plasma (v1.0)
+# Shear viscosity in the quark-gluon plasma

-The transport coefficient η (shear viscosity) for
-QCD is revisited with particular focus on the relevant scale(s) that determine α, the strong-coupling.
+The shear viscosity for QCD, η(T), is revisited with particular focus on the relevant scale(s) that determine α, the strong-coupling.
 Perturbation theory was previously deemed incompatible with the inference from heavy ion collisions (which indicated "perfect fluid" characteristics) for